cmmescher/pascha/README.md

 ## Author

-Written by Christopher Michael Mescher orginally in 2020.
+Written by Christopher Michael Mescher originally in 2020.

 ## Copyright and License